Facelift in Birmingham AL

 In general, good candidates for a facelift include:

-- Healthy people who do not have medical conditions that impair healing.
+- Healthy individuals who do not have medical conditions that impair healing.

-- People with a positive outlook and realistic expectations.
+- Individuals with a positive outlook and realistic expectations.

-Procedures that can enhance the outcome of a facelift include Facial Implants, Fat Transfer, Skin Resurfacing and injectable Wrinkle Fillers.
-Nonsurgical facial rejuvenation treatments cannot achieve the same results as a facelift, but may help to delay the time at which a facelift becomes appropriate.
-They can also be used to complement the results of surgery.
+A facelift can only be performed surgically; minimally invasive rejuvenation treatments cannot achieve the same results, but may help delay the time at which a facelift becomes appropriate and complement the results of surgery.

 Your Facelift Consultation